 Early Career Professional

 The early career professional (ECP), also referred to as young professionals, continues to master the core competencies learned from the previous student/intern stage, often applying their new knowledge and skills in the workplace.
 They will manage interns, paraprofessionals, or technicians.
 These new professionals are active, contributing members of a technical committee and an AIHA Local Section.
 They will continue to gain proficiency in workforce communications, including presentations, public speaking, and technical writing.
-ECPs provide recommendations for IH instrumentation purchases and inform budgeting for sampling and instruments.
+ECPs provide recommendations for IH/OEHS instrumentation purchases and inform budgeting for sampling and instruments.

 IH/OEHS professionals manage other professionals and junior staff.
-They develop budgets and analyze cost-benefits of good IH practices.
+They develop budgets and analyze the cost-benefits of good IH/OEHS practices.
 They often aid in recruiting for their workplace and mentor new and junior IHs.
 These professionals often share ideas and expertise within and outside the organization, impacting program areas, facilities, or business functions.
 They lead teams and demonstrate a strategic influence and leadership on technical and policy issues within their organization and professional network.

 IH/OEHS senior professionals manage a large number of varied professionals, both directly and through subordinates.
 These senior professionals also advise multiple facilities, management teams, and cross-functional teams.
 Significant organizational leadership, business management, and adjacent fields make them in high demand for positions of national and global importance within their field.
 At this stage, senior professionals also advise others on leadership, innovative thinking, and influence within and outside their organization for broader impact.